nus-cs2113-AY1920S2/duke/docs/README.md

 #### Example of usage:

-    event attend cousin wedding \at 01-04-2022
+    event attend cousin wedding /at 01-04-2022

 #### Expected outcome: